 We have created learning spaces that accommodate the way scholars study and learn, individually and together, today and for the future.
 We also now have a natural home for the development of interdisciplinary research clusters, so important for our graduate students, for whom we previously had only limited provision.

 The new space brings the whole academic community together, working in a research centre based on the widest possible range of source material, from medieval manuscripts to the latest digital resources.
 There are inspiring exhibition and social learning spaces alongside the 55 extra reading spaces created for everyday study.
 This makes the library one of the largest in Oxford.

 Our historic collections (amongst the finest nationally), are now stored in optimum conditions; previously they were largely inaccessible, remaining invisible in scattered locations.
-With the New Library they become readily available to scholars from around the world.
+In the New Library they are readily available to scholars from around the world.

 This exciting new space brings a modern aesthetic into the College.
-It creates outstanding research and study facilities and will inspire students of today and for generations to come.
+It offers outstanding research and study facilities and will inspire students of today and for generations to come.

 Prof P A Madden FRS FRSE